rowland66/Jinix/BUILD.md

 Translators
 sshd

-Copy the NativeFileSystem translator from JinixOS/root/bin to JinixOS/lib
+Copy the NativeFileSystem.jar file from JinixOS/root/bin to JinixOS/lib.

+**Running Jinix**

-Start the Jinix kernel by running script/jinix from the JinixOS directory.
+Start the Jinix kernel by running './scripts/jinix' from the JinixOS directory.

+Start an ssh client and connect to the Jinix ssh daemon on port 8000 using the command 'ssh -p 8000 localhost'

+Type <Enter> for password as no password is required.
+You should see a Jinix shell prompt '>'.
+You can begin exploring Jinix.